Perpetuals Learn Trade Perpetuals

 02Direction

-Every Perpetuals trade starts with a direction — you are taking a side on which way the price will move.
+Every Perpetuals trade starts with one question: which way do you think the price is going?

 03Sizing